muratdemirtas/raspi_config_for_kali_linux/README.md

 # raspi_config_for_kali_linux
-helper script for install raspi-config on kali linux os this script must be run with sudo.
+helper script for install raspi-config on kali linux os, this script must be run with sudo.